 Hello!
 I’m Melissa.
 I am a writer, mom of three and wife of one.
 When we are home in LA, I mostly spend my days driving our kids to set or auditions, or going to Target, or trying to find a Starbucks with a drive-thru.
 Sometimes we live other places.
 See next paragraph. 🙂

-I have been married to my college sweetheart, Darling, for 25 years.
+I have been married to my college sweetheart, Casey, for 25 years.
 He is a software engineer who gets to work for Disney as an Imagineer–I know, pretty awesome, right?
 He works on Mouse-related parks around the world and it has been very cool to get to go with him!
 We have lived in Shanghai, China and Tokyo, Japan with his work.
 He is an incredibly patient man to me and our bright and funny children who keep us both thoroughly worn out.

 Omg, I am so tired. (<-thus, you’ll understand about the coffee…)